dseguy/data-combinator/README.md

 <a name="addLambda"></a>
 ### addLambda

 This method adds a closure, a callback or an arrow function as a value.
 The closure will be called for each item to generate a new value.

-The closure will receive an (array) argument with all the previously created values (in the order of adding).
+The closure receives an (array) argument with all the previously created values.
 That way, it may create a new value, based on previously generated values.
+That array is filled in the order of addition to the Matrix : in particular, this means that all values are not always available, since some of them may still be pending.
+Also, values added as 'alias', are processed last, and are not available.

+The provided argument is an array.
+The type of its values are the type of values added to the Matrix.
+For sub-matrices, it may be another array or an object, depending on configuration.

 When using a closure or an arrow function, it is possible to access a unique Identifier with the `$this->uniqueId` property.
 The uniqueId is an int, starting at 1, and incremented each usage.